-Appreciation stocks bar recipients from garnering the current value of phantom stock.
+An appreciation stock will bar recipients from garnering the current value of the phantom stock.
 Instead, recipients earn any profit—such as stock price appreciation—that the phantom stock might earn over a specific period.

 For example, if employee “A” were to receive 1,000 shares of phantom stock, with each stock worth $20, the current value of the company stock would be $20,000.
 Under the terms of the agreement, the employee must stay with the firm for five years, for example, to benefit from the phantom stock deal.
 This timeframe requirement is known as the “vesting” period.

 Under a full value phantom stock deal, the recipient earns both the current value and any stock price appreciation once the due date is reached.

 In the above case, employee “A" would receive the $20 per share price increase after five years.
 However, they would also earn the current price appreciation on the shares since the date when the deal commenced.